 There isn’t a ‘one size fits all’ cover to protect your finances in the event of an illness or injury, but a big factor is how long you need the policy for, which falls into two main categories:

-- Short-term income protection: This generally pays you a monthly income limited to one or two years, though some insurers offer cover up to five years.
+• Short-term income protection: Also known as limited payment term income protection insurance, this generally pays you a monthly income limited to one or two years, though some insurers offer cover up to five years.

 A third option available is a Holloway contract, which offers income protection with an investment element that pays out a lump sum when the policy ends.
 A few Friendly Societies offer these policies and they can only be sold through financial advisers that are regulated for investment business by the Financial Conduct Authority (FCA).